Adrianquintero88/Bayesian-Factor-Analysis/README.md

 # Bayesian-Factor-Analysis
 This repository contains the codes from the paper "Bayesian Exploratory Factor Analysis via Gibbs Sampling"

-Authors: Adrian Quintero, Emmanuel Lesaffre and Geert Verbeke Main responsible for the code: Adrian Quintero
+Authors: Adrian Quintero, Emmanuel Lesaffre and Geert Verbeke.
+Main responsible for the code: Adrian Quintero

 Software used: